 Reinforce the law to students that it is illegal to sell or give a vaping product to someone under 18, and that it is prohibited to vape on school property or grounds 24/7.

-Ensure the students are aware of your school’s policy, rules and procedures regarding smoking, vaping and other prohibited substances.
+Ensure the students are aware of your school’s policy, rules and procedures regarding tobacco, alcohol and other drugs.

 GIVE THE HEALTH FACTS